How animal movement influences wildlife-vehicle collision risk: a mathematical framework for range-resident species: Results

 where $\Delta t$ is the time discretization used to simulate the animal trajectory.

 In the limit where the road is a point sink, the problem of determining the statistics of $R$ can thus be reduced to analyzing the equation

+(see Appendix\,\ref{app:roadwidth} for a treatment of the full problem with finite road width $\Delta d$).
 This equation can be equivalently written in Laplace space as an equation for the moment generating function (MGF) of R, $\langle e^{-sR}\rangle_{x_0}$, which is the Laplace transform of the probability density function $\phi(t|x_0) = -\partial S/{\partial t}$.
 In Laplace space, Eq.\,\eqref{eq:survival} becomes

 where $s$ is the Laplace-space frequency variable, and we henceforth denote by $\langle \cdot \rangle_{x_0}$ the expectation conditioned on a deterministic initial condition $x_0$ and drop the subscript when such an initial condition is sampled from the stationary probability distribution of the one-dimensional OU process, $p_{\mathrm{st}}(x)$.
 In the limit of infinite effective traffic intensity $\eta\rightarrow\infty$, the probability sink accounting for road mortality in Eq.\,\eqref{eq:MGF} can be replaced by Dirichlet boundary conditions and \eqref{eq:MGF} becomes an equation for the MGF of the first-hitting time (i.e., the time at which the animal trajectory reaches the road for the first time), $\langle {\rm e}^{-sT}\rangle_{x_0}$.
 Expanding this equation in series of $s$, we can thus obtain the mean first hitting time, $\langle T\rangle$.